mhalbrook/truly-infrastructure/readme.md

         aws codebuild batch-get-builds --ids {{build_id}} --region us-east-1 --query 'builds[*].currentPhase'

+    where {[build_id]} is the ID that was presented in the output of the previous command.

     When the build is complete, the following output will be presented:

         [